noaboa97/MobiControl-cmdlets/README.md

 ```
 ## Get-MCDeviceGroup
 ```
-Get-MCDeviceGroup -Token $toke -Path "\\Root\subgroup"#<---------- without backslash at the end of the path or it will throw an error
+Get-MCDeviceGroup -Token $token -Path "\\Root\subgroup"#<---------- without backslash at the end of the path or it will throw an error
 ```
 ## Get-MCDeviceGroups
 ```